- Automatic gate openers are a great fit for any property and can be used on gates of every size.

-Managing a gated property comes with many security considerations, such as choosing the best access control solution that’s both secure and convenient.
-Gated community tenants will naturally rate safety as one of their highest priorities.
+Managing a gated property comes with many security considerations, such as choosing the best gate opener access control solution that’s both secure and convenient.
+Gated community tenants often rate safety as one of their highest priorities.
 So, how can you provide it without sacrificing convenience?
 One of the tools that can help you out is an automatic gate opener.

-In this post, we explain what an automatic gate opener is and how it works.
-Then, we go over some credential options for your tenants to open gates automatically.
+In this post, we list the five best automatic gate openers on the market.
+Then, we explain what an automatic gate opener is and how it works.
+Finally, we go over some credential options for your tenants to open gates automatically.

 This post covers: